sagakom/systatic/readme.md

 By default, your site will be built to the `dist` directory.
 You can change this in your enviroment variables.

+## Local Dev Servers

+We currently recommend using a Local Web Server like Laravel Valet, for Mac.
+Although, Valet also has unofficial ports for Windows and Linux too.

+### Laravel Valet

+Once you've completed the installation instructions, head into your site directory and go into the `dist` directory in a Terminal.
+Run the following command `valet link [subdomain]`.
+This will allow you to visit your Thunderbird site at `[subdomain].test`.

 ## Deploying

 We recommend using Netlify for hosting your Thunderbird site.